 The most common products which are powder coated are refrigerators, washing machines, tumble dryers, etc. The coatings protect the appliances in any kind of situation, whether by supporting the metal casing to withstand mechanical abrasion, damage from bumps and other impacts or by protecting the machines from the chemicals used to clean them.
 Thanks to epoxies, appliances purchased today have an extended product service life and improved aesthetics, in comparison to a few years back.

 The advantages of powder coatings made with epoxy resins are given by their enhanced performance properties compared to competing materials.
-The monomers, pigments and additives used in powder coatings are very tightly bonded together and provide a surface that is able to retain a like-new appearance for an extended period of time.
+The polymer network and the incorporated pigments and additives form a tightly knit three-dimensional network which provides a surface that is able to retain a like-new appearance for an extended period of time.

 Did you know?